WangZhiYao/WaterEver/README.md

 # WaterEver
-An Android application which reminds me to water my succulent plants
+Record the growth of my succulent plant